 - Carefully make a small slice in the side of each date and remove the pit.

 - Stuff each date with a teaspoon of goat cheese.

 - Press a toasted walnut half and a fresh mint leaf into the goat cheese.

-This post has been updated with additional information to make it more helpful!
+This post has been very popular since 2015.
+I've updated it with additional information to make it more helpful!